-Our Firm's Story: We are Lawyers for the People.
+Our Firm's Story: We Know Mortgages.

 Mortgage loan servicing and foreclosures have many nuances, and we are equipped to deal with them.
 If you just want to delay the inevitable, you'll have no problem finding a low-cost attorney to represent you --- and, as the old saying goes, you'll get what you pay for.
 But if you want real results, you need strong, experienced litigators with substantial knowledge regarding mortgage loans.

 While we can't guarantee you will keep your home -- no law firm can do that -- we will tell you that if you can afford a modified payment, you have a very strong chance of doing so.
 The firm's attorneys have the knowledge and experience to guide you through this difficult, stressful process.
 Stalling so borrowers can "live for free" is not what our practice is about (although, with our involvement, the case may slow down significantly, as litigation is a slow process).
 Rather, we aim to obtain real value for our clients through thoughtful and purposeful representation.
-Our firm's extraordinary effectiveness results from our comprehension of general principles of real estate law, as well as issues relating to loss mitigation (including HAMP and in-house loan modifications and short sales), mortgage loan securitization, negotiability of notes, and bankruptcy.
+Our firm's extraordinary effectiveness results from our comprehension of general principles of real estate law, as well as issues relating to loss mitigation (including loan modifications and short sales), mortgage loan securitization, negotiability of notes, and bankruptcy.

 If you are in foreclosure, you can trust the attorneys at Emerson Law Firm, LLC to help.
 We are not a high-volume, "cookie cutter" law firm.
 We understand the essential elements of both loss mitigation and litigation and can balance these processes to obtain results.
 And, because we are trained in Max Gardner's Bankruptcy Litigation Model, we are able to litigate issues related to your home in the bankruptcy court, should the need arise.